enrightc/The-Gourmet-Cake-Club/README.md

 #### Hover State Reset After Modal Closure

 - Issue: After clicking the call-to-action button on the bottom of the landing page that opens a modal and subsequently closing the modal, the button's hover state is not reset immediately.
-- Description: The hover state of the button fails to reset after closing the modal, resulting in the button not displaying the expected blue color when hovered over.
-However, clicking elsewhere on the page resolves this issue, and the button regains its proper hover behavior.
+- Description: The hover state of the button fails to reset after closing the modal, resulting in the button not displaying the expected blue colour when hovered over.
+However, clicking elsewhere on the page resolves this issue, and the button regains its proper hover behaviour.
-- Expected Behavior: The buttons hover state should reset immediately after closing the modal, providing a seamless and expected user experience.
+- Expected Behaviour: The buttons hover state should reset immediately after closing the modal, providing a seamless and expected user experience.
 - Steps to Reproduce:
 Click the button to open the modal.
 Close the modal.